 - Click to select a profile for the stream.

 - Click on a stream type to add it to the dashboard.

 Reorder the streams within a tab with drag-and-drop.
 Click and hold the stream title, drag the stream to a new position, and then release the mouse.

 Are you a team member of an organization?

 If you’ve been invited to an organization, you should already have access to the organization’s social networks without having to add them to your own dashboard.
-Click the social profile picker (Send to…) in the top-left corner of your dashboard to see the social networks you have access to.
+The profile picker in the Composer will contain all the social networks you have access to.
 You can go right ahead and add streams for these social networks with the steps above.

 Viewing content in your streams

 Depending on what capabilities are available from the social network through their API, each stream will display different content and have different engagement buttons.
 Click the timestamp on any post to open it in the social network natively.
 The blue dots next to a post's timestamp indicate new or unread posts since your last dashboard or stream refresh.

 Your stream view can be adjusted with the Compact, Standard or Comfortable view settings in the top-right corner of your streams.
 These change how many streams are visible in your dashboard at one time without scrolling left or right.
 Each tab can be tailored differently.

 In the top-left corner of your streams, click the arrow to the left of the Add Stream button to change the refresh interval.
 This is how often Hootsuite will search for new content to display in your dashboard (as it becomes available).
 Individual tabs can also be refreshed manually regardless of the auto refresh interval with the Refresh Tab button .
 When a tab is refreshed manually, every stream in that tab gets updated.